 However, it will always be easier to investigate a concern where a person identifies themselves and/or their employer.
 We encourage individuals to raise a concern openly or on a confidential basis where they feel comfortable to do so.
 Where a person does not wish to identify themselves, we will assign a unique reference number to that person and provide them with a single point of contact at IMPRESS to ensure consistency.

-What advice will I receive if I call IMPRESS or Public Concern at Work?
+- What advice will I receive if I call IMPRESS or Protect?

 IMPRESS will not provide legal advice, but will advise callers on how best to manage their situation, and may offer referrals to other organisations.
 IMPRESS may also offer to investigate a concern, with the consent of a worker.